FREE SHIPPING on orders of $85 or more

-Pringle Settlers in the United States in the 17th Century
+Pringle Settlers in United States in the 17th Century

-Pringle Settlers in the United States in the 18th Century
+Pringle Settlers in United States in the 18th Century

-Pringle Settlers in the United States in the 19th Century
+Pringle Settlers in United States in the 19th Century

 A clan is a social group made up of a number of distinct branch-families that actually descended from, or accepted themselves as descendants of, a common ancestor.
 The word clan means simply children.
 The idea of the clan as a community is necessarily based around this idea of heredity and is most often ruled according to a patriarchal structure.
 For instance, the clan chief represented the hereditary "parent" of the entire clan.
 The most prominent example of this form of society is the Scottish Clan system...More